 POLICY ISSUE KEY GUIDING PRINCIPLES AND RECOMMENDATIONS RATIONALE COUNTRY EXAMPLES RELEVANT KPS WOMEN'S ECONOMIC PARTICIPATION Continued bring the ecosystem together to stand for women's safety and economic equality.
 By providing women with the means to generate income and accumulate wealth, financial inclusion enables them to improve their living standards and break the cycle of intergenerational poverty.
 Women with access to income and assets are more attractive customers to FSPs leading to increased access to credit, savings accounts, insurance, and other financial products and services.
 Financial inclusion ensures that women have the necessary tools and resources to manage their finances, invest in their businesses or education, and protect themselves and their families from financial shocks.
 When women are financially included, they can start their own businesses, access credit to expand their enterprises, and contribute to job creation and economic growth.
 By supporting women's entrepreneurial endeavors, financial inclusion not only benefits individual women but also has positive spillover effects on the broader economy.
 SUPPORTIVE LEGAL AND REGULATORY ENVIRONMENT Discriminatory laws can depress women's demand for financial services, according to the World Bank, which has found that 176 nations still have legal barriers to women's full economic participation.
-27 For example, if women are prohibited from owning assets, they lack the traditional fixed collateral required for loans, limiting their use of credit products. regulatory barriers such as property rights, inheritance, and access to credit will provide opportunities for women The Peruvian government launched the Plan Estratégico Multisectorial de Igualdad de Género (PEMIG) in 2020 to address gender equality at all levels of society and business.
-Combatting gender-based violence is a crucial component of this initiative.
-Gender diversity, equity, and inclusion within firms are essential, as is the intentional design and provision of gender-intelligent services and products.
+For example, if women are prohibited from owning assets, they lack the traditional fixed collateral required for loans, limiting their use of credit products.
+Addressing legal and regulatory barriers such as property rights, inheritance, and access to credit will provide opportunities for women to meaningfully contribute to economic and social development.
+A supportive legal and regulatory environment enables FSPs to be innovative and develop products and services that meet the needs and preferences of women and WMSMEs, promoting accessibility and relevance of financial services for women.
 The Role Regulators Play in Closing the Financial Inclusion Gender Gap: A Case Study of Peru GIF Mapping Project Report